ietf-teep/architecture/draft-ietf-teep-architecture.md

 optionally binds the Untrusted Application with a manifest that identifies what TAMs can be contacted for the TA.
-In some situations, a TA may only be available via a single TAM - this is likely the case for enterprise applications or TA signers serving a closed community.
+In some situations, a TA may only be available via a single TAM - this is likely the case for enterprise applications or TA Signers serving a closed community.
 For broad public apps, there will likely be multiple TAMs in the manifest - one servicing one brand of mobile device and another servicing a different manufacturer, etc. Because different devices and different manufacturers trust different TAMs, the manifest can include multiple